Healthy eating guide

 Losing weight isn’t easy.
-If you’ve gradually gained weight over the years, try to lose it slowly but steadily, for example by losing 1kg (1–2lb) a week rather than crash dieting.
+If you’ve gradually gained weight over the years, try to lose it slowly but steadily rather than crash dieting.

 Try keeping a food diary for a week.
 Write down everything you eat each day then check through to see where you might cut down or change your habits, for example by switching to healthier snacks.

 Being physically active can help you maintain a healthy weight or lose excess weight.

 Please help us be there for older people in need

 By donating today, you could help us answer more calls to our advice line, campaign harder for older people’s rights and fair treatment and provide regular friendship calls to people who are desperately lonely.